Get Daily Notifications

 of course, that state or deduction amount changes every single year.
 So you’ll wanna check what it is, but usually it’s gonna go up, it’s not gonna go down.
 So generally, if you’re paying them more than $14,000 a year, they are not going to have any income taxes that they would need to pay on that money.
 This is great because you,

 as the business owner, are essentially shifting that money into a lower tax bracket, you probably have more than a 0% rate on profit in your business.
 So if you are shifting it to your child, they won’t have those income taxes and you get to take that deduction.
-Now, you might be thinking, what about social security, Medicare, unemployment taxes?
+Now, you might be thinking, what about social security, Medicare, and unemployment taxes?

 Don’t they still have to pay those?
 Well, my friend, you get a gold star just for asking that question, but I’m gonna show you where the IRS website actually says that no, in a lot of cases, they don’t have to pay any of that.
 So here you can see on the IRS website, I always like to go to the actual source,